sgadrat/super-tilt-bro-server/doc/protocol.rst

 	before table's begining.

-	Case 1: The message is more than four frames in the past copy next_opponent_inputs in opponent's input table at message timestamp re-predict inputs between the end of next_opponent_inputs and now rollback until now
+	Case 1: The message is more than four frames in the past copy next_inputs in players' input table at message timestamp re-predict inputs between the end of next_inputs and now rollback until now

 	Case 2: The message is less than four frames in the past